 This post may contain affiliate links.

-Roasted Parmesan Garlic Cauliflower is a delicious way to elevate the humble cauliflower.
+Parmesan Roasted Cauliflower is a delicious way to elevate cauliflower.
 Roasting the cauliflower brings out a sweet flavor that pairs nicely with garlic and warm parmesan cheese.
 This makes an easy side dish the whole family will love!

 The thing I love about roasting vegetables is how easy it is.
 The cauliflower florets are tossed with olive oil and garlic.
 Then once the cauliflower has roasted for about 20 minutes you sprinkle the parmesan cheese on top and finish roasting.
 Then sprinkle over some freshly chopped parsley and serve warm.